michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ![|191x250](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfqi-06JEio27didAnjeV7rrWtVvFhZuAAhGeNrJWTwTFg6laufqaxuyV6wWKz7H_uvEwMN25ovEvpA_SHNWFtAimqVQZyAoxOH8CWp7JHCt3tkUBb8iztw0BqJKIcVGuRihQoP?key=lxjGOMoRy8aXFNM_LTsRQxoa)

-Our Case: A Simple Daily CAGG

-In our use case, we don’t need complicated dependency chains.
+In our use case, we don’t need as complicated dependency chains as above.
 Instead, we can define a daily CAGG based on the existing hourly CAGG with just a few lines of SQL:

 ```sql